-Home > Italy > Sicily > Sicily - Catania Airport
+Home > Italy > Sicily - Catania Airport

 Car Hire Sicily - Catania Airport

-One of southern Italy's most dynamic cities, Catania is a lively spot with an infectious energy.
-Don't make the common mistake of bypassing Catania on your trip to Sicily as you will miss a Baroque beauty that deserves a good two days' attention.
+Many visitors to Sicily hop into their Catania rental car and immediately head for Palermo, the Greek temples, Syracuse, or Mount Etna, without ever stopping to explore Catania itself.
+This is a mistake.
+One of southern Italy's most dynamic cities, Catania is a lively spot with an infectious energy and a wealth of Baroque architecture that warrants a good two days' attention.
 Spend the time and you will discover glorious art works, eccelesiastical museums, and Roman ruins, as well as breathtakingly fresh food and a theatrical fish market (la pescheria).

 Catania is inextricably linked with neighbouring Mount Etna and was largely buried by lava in 1669.
 Indeed, builders used solidified black lava in the masonry for the city's stunning Baroque architecture, much of it designed by Giovan Battista Vaccarini (1702-68) and Francesco Battaglia (1701-1788).
 The results turned Catania into an unmissable stop on the "Grand Tour" of Europe.